 Serra da Arrabida

-This day trip from Lisbon is ideal for active travellers or for those that love the water.
-Skip on the walking tour and join a kayaking tour through this national park that’s blessed with blue waters, secluded beaches and protected land across the mountain range of Arrabida national park.
-Find water inlets and caves to explore on a kayaking tour that will be both refreshing and away from the crowds.
+This day trip from Lisbon is ideal for travellers or who love nature and wine. join a tour from Lisbon through this natural park that’s blessed with blue waters, secluded beaches and protected land across the mountain range of Arrabida National Park with stops in historic wine cellars and at breathtaking viewpoints.

 Cheleiros and Bucelas Wine Regions